 Works by the second generation of the so-called ‘Neue Wilde’ are also well represented in the collection including pieces by Walter Dahn, Jiri Dokoupil and Milan Kunc.
 These artists produce expressive paintings, often making use of classic German themes and symbols.
 This renewed interest in painting allowed the re-emergence of great stories and saw the return of the artist’s personal signature.

 Towards the end of the ‘eighties there was rather a lot of interest in German artists.
 In 1989, a solo exhibition of works by Isa Genzken and Gerhard Richter was staged by the museum.
 Later, various works were purchased for the collection, not only by Genzken and Richter, but also by Günther Förg.
 A selection was included in this exhibition.

 A new generation of German painters

-In recent years, Museum Boijmans Van Beuningen has paid slightly less attention to German painting.
-For example, there are no works from the Neue Leipziger Schule in the collection, except for a solitary painting by Sebastian Gögel.
-In this exhibition, this work, together with a recent acquisition of a work by Peter Feiler, will be on show together with long-term loans from private collections.
+The Neue Leipziger Schule is merely represented in the collection with a painting by Sebastian Gögel.
+In this exhibition, this work, together with a recent acquisition of a work by Peter Feiler, were on show together with long-term loans from private collections.
 This new generation of German artists approaches painting with a new zeal and occupies a willfully unique position, making full use of the possibilities offered by painting, both in technique and subject, whether abstract or figurative.